Ashtanga Vinyasa Yoga Teacher Training 2026

 This training is a collaborative program bringing together, under the leadership of Sonia Ama, a group of experienced teachers and professionals of different fields, to provide a high quality, in-depth training over the course of several months and over 200 hours of training.

-The TTC’s main focus will be Ashtanga Vinyasa Yoga and will include the study of Yoga as both a physical, energetic, mental and ethical practice and discipline.
-We will approach Yoga as a life-supporting tool with the potential to transform and develop our lives, physically, mentally and spiritually.
+The TTC’s main focus is Ashtanga Vinyasa Yoga and includes the study of Yoga as both a physical, energetic, mental and ethical practice and discipline.
+We approach Yoga as a life – supporting tool with the potential to transform and develop our lives, physically, mentally and spiritually.

-Collaborations with other teachers will include several areas such as Hands-on Adjustments, Anatomy of Yoga, Art of Touch, Meditation and Buddhist philosophy.
+Collaborations with other teachers include the Hands-on assists, Anatomy, Art of Touch, Meditation and Buddhist philosophy.

 Areas Of Focus